apache/bookkeeper/site/bps/BP-38-bypass-journal-ledger.md

 ### Test Plan

-- unit tests for newly introduced write_flag at client side and server side
+- unit tests for newly introduced write_flag and extended force at client side and server side
 - end-to-end tests for the new Protocol request/response
 - compat tests (client with this new writeflags will not be able to write on old bookies)